lynnaloo/javascript-for-kids/lessons/how-cool-is-javascript.md

 You can code on any computer as long as it has a browser.
 You don't have to install any special programs.

-### JavaScript doesn't have to be compiled.

-This means that JavaScript is "interpreted" by the browser and can be run right away.

 ### JavaScript is the most popular programming language.

 This means that you can find lots of friends to write code with!